Section 702 of the Veterans Choice Act GI Bill Resident Rate Requirements

 Phone: (208) 282-2676

-In an effort to ensure our nation’s recently discharged Veterans utilizing CH 30 Montgomery G.I.Bill®, CH 31 Vocational Rehabilitation & Employment, and CH 33 Post 9-11 VA Education Benefits (including eligible family members) will not bear the cost of out-of-state tuition while pursuing their education at Idaho State University, ISU has worked diligently with state representatives to ensure compliance with Section 702 of the Veterans Access, Choice, and Accountability Act.
+Background: In an effort to ensure our nation’s recently discharged Veterans utilizing Chapter 30 Montgomery G.I.Bill®, Chapter 31 Veterans Readiness & Employment, or Chapter 33 Post 9/11 G.I.Bill@ benefits (including eligible family members) will not bear the cost of out-of-state tuition while pursuing their education at Idaho State University, ISU has worked diligently with state representatives to ensure compliance with Section 702 of the Veterans Access, Choice, and Accountability Act of 2014 and more recently the Johnny Isakson and David P. Roe, M.D.
+Veterans Health Care and Benefits Improvement Act of 2020.

-Section 702 of the Veterans Access, Choice, and Accountability Act of 2014 (i.e. Choice Act), requires VA to disapprove programs of education for payment of benefits under the Post-9/11 G.I.Bill® and Montgomery G.I.Bill®-Active Duty components of VA Education Benefits at public institutions of higher learning (IHLs) if the school charges qualifying Veterans and dependents tuition and fees in excess of the rate for resident students while utilizing CH 30 MGIB, CH 31 VR&E, and CH 33 Post 9-11 VA Education Benefits.
+Section 702 of the Veterans Access, Choice, and Accountability Act of 2014 (i.e. Choice Act), requires VA to disapprove programs of education for payment of benefits under the Montgomery G.I.Bill® -Active Duty and Post-9/11 G.I.Bill® components of VA Education Benefits, as well as payment of benefits under Veterans Readiness & Employment at public institutions of higher learning (IHLs) if the school charges qualifying Veterans and dependents tuition and fees in excess of the rate for resident students while utilizing CH 30 MGIB, CH 31 VR&E, and CH 33 Post 9-11 benefits.